changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Simulation Studies

-For the island model GA, we maintain an initial population size of 100 and set \texttt{numIslands\ =\ 5}, yielding 20 individuals per island.
+For the island model genetic algorithm, we maintain an initial population size of 100 and set \texttt{numIslands\ =\ 5}, yielding 20 individuals per island.
 To align the stopping criterion with \texttt{cptga} -- where the algorithm terminates once the overall best-fitting value remains unchanged for 5000 consecutive generations -- we specify \texttt{maxgen\ =\ 50} and \texttt{maxconv\ =\ 100} for \texttt{cptgaisl}.
 The same genetic operators are applied to generate new individuals at each generation.
 The estimated changepoint configuration and fitness value can be extracted in the same manner.

-The island model GA detected 2 changepoints, \(\hat{\boldsymbol{\tau}} = \{\text{247, 750}\}\), with the chromosome ending flag of 1001.
-The minimized BIC is 45.321, which is lower than that obtained with the basic GA.
-As GAs are stochastic search methods, results may vary across executions.
+The island model genetic algorithm detected 2 changepoints, \(\hat{\boldsymbol{\tau}} = \{\text{250, 750}\}\), with the chromosome ending flag of 1001.
+The minimized BIC is 68.55, identical to that obtained with the basic genetic algorithm in this run.
+As genetic algorithms are stochastic search methods, results may vary across executions.

-By comparing the changepoints estimated by the basic GA and the island model GA with the true values \((250, 750)\) used in the simulation, discrepancies in both number and location can be quantified using the distance metric implemented in \texttt{cptDist}.
+By comparing the changepoints estimated by the basic genetic algorithm and the island model genetic algorithm with the true values \((250, 750)\) used in the simulation, discrepancies in both number and locations can be quantified using the distance metric implemented in \texttt{cpt\_dist}.

 Both \texttt{cptga} and \texttt{cptgaisl} produced changepoint configurations closely matching the ground truth.
-No substantial discrepancies were observed between the estimated and true changepoint locations used in data generation, yielding \texttt{cpDist} values near zero.
+No substantial discrepancies were observed between the estimated and true changepoint locations used in data generation, yielding \texttt{cpt\_dist} values near zero.